Today, let’s tackle a tiny-but-frustrating issue…Skype for Business contact photos.

 I’m 100% certain some of you reading this post have done this too.
 The obvious solution is far too obvious, so we must cover the less-obvious causes first.
 Afterward…oh.
 Well, darn, the obvious solution worked after all.

 I’m still glad we covered the bases we did.
 It meant finding that some issues were not there.
-Plus it made for a nice blog post!
+Plus it made for a nice blog post, in case you run into this particular issue!

 What frustrates you about Skype for Business contacts the most?
 Please comment or email.